Blake’s 7 – Sarcophagus

 We’re a democratic ship now, so can we have a vote to get rid of him?
 Orac’s a pain in the arse but we need Orac, while I think we can cope perfectly fine without Tarrant.
 Having an ex-Federation officer on board might have offered useful inside information if they were still going after the Federation, but they’re not and the others can pilot the Liberator without him.

-RELATED ► Blake's 7 - Stardrive
+RELATED ► Blake's 7 - Blake

 The original crew were bound together and, despite their differences, even Blake and Avon demonstrated loyalty to one another, realising they needed the other’s skills up to a point.
 I used to half-joke about Avon pushing Blake into an airlock but I really think Tarrant would do it to Avon because he’s such a cocky and impulsive little shit.